dkimhw/launch_school/js_109/js_109_written.md

 ## JS 109 Study Guide

-### Assignments and Comparison
+### Variable Assignments

 #### Key Concepts:

-* Variables store information that a program must reference or manipulate - the y also allow programmers to label the data in memory so that it can be accessed later
+* Variables store information that a program must reference or manipulate - they also allow programmers to label the data in memory so that it can be accessed later

-* Use descriptive names for variables that accuarately and concisely describe the data the variable contains

 * How does JavaScript assign values?

   * Assigning a value to a variable is called variable initialization.

     * `let name = 'David';`
-    * Now, we can use the variable `name` anywhere in the JS program

   * There are three basic ways to create a variable

     * `let var = 0;`

-      * Variables declared with 'let' cannot be accessed in block scope - it removes the chance for code blocks to access and change these variables.
-It makes let truly a local variable and remove ambiguity and potential for bugs.
+      * Variables declared with 'let' are limited to the scope of a block statement - if initialize in code block , cannot be accessed outside it.

     * `const var = 16;`

-      * For values that will not be updated and are constant we want to use const.
+      * For values that will not be updated and are constant we want to use `const`.
 JavaScript will prevent us from updating that variable or replacing it.
 It will also denote to other programmers that this variable is a constant and will not be updated in our code (better readability and understanding)
       * Once you initialize a constant you cannot give it another value.
 Constants store values that remain the same throughout the execution of a program.

     * `var hello = "Hello";`